mar-fll-director/FLL-Gyro-And-Line-Follow-My-Blocks/README.md

 # FLL-Gyro-And-Line-Follow-My-Blocks
-*Update*: Sept, 2023 - New version of tools for Spike Prime 3.0 [MAR FLL Challeneg Tools - Spike Prime 3.0 2023](https://github.com/mar-fll-director/FLL-MAR-Tools-Spike-3.0-2023)
+*Update*: Sept, 2023 - New version of tools for Spike Prime 3.0 [MAR FLL Challenge Tools - Spike Prime 3.0 2023](https://github.com/mar-fll-director/FLL-MAR-Tools-Spike-3.0-2023)

 This repo will contain advanced FLL My Blocks for Line Follow and Gyro for EV3 and Spike Prime Robots Important Note: The initial drop has problems in measuring distance.
 If it is working fro you keep going.
 If you want the distances to be more accurate, wait for the updates.